DeanSpooner/nasa-search-engine/README.md

 I intend to add the following to this project in time:

 - Ability to open images in full-size in a new tab upon clicking;
-- Display a message for when a result returns 0 results;
+- Display a message for when a result returns 0 results.

 ## By [Dean Spooner](https://github.com/DeanSpooner) 🛰